tumetus/tuomokankaanpaa/public/blog-posts/graphql-finland-2018/index.md

 title: "GraphQL Finland 2018"
 date: "2018-10-30"
 coverImage: "graph-ql-feature-img.png"
+description: "GraphQL Finland which was held little over a week ago (Thursday & Friday 18-19.10.2018) in Helsinki at Paasitorni.
+I think the workshops and talks were..."
+excerpt: "GraphQL Finland which was held little over a week ago (Thursday & Friday 18-19.10.2018) in Helsinki at Paasitorni.
+I think the workshops and talks were..."
+tags: events, graphql
 ---

 I attended GraphQL Finland which was held little over a week ago (Thursday & Friday 18-19.10.2018) in Helsinki at Paasitorni.
 The first day was for workshops and the second day for the actual conference.
 So the structure was similar for [React Finland](/blog/react-finland-2018/) with the difference that React Finland had two days of talks instead of one.